Deeman2014/Open_edX_Windows7_Installation/7_Install_edX.rst

 Prerequisites
 ^^^^^^^^^^^^^

-To install Open edX using the Vagrant script, you must have already installed the following software:
+To install Open edX using the Vagrant script, the following software must have already been installed:

 1. Windows 7 Enterprise, with Services for NFS enabled.
 2. Oracle VirtualBox 4.3.16 and its extension pack.